 Tamborine Mountain, Gold Coast, Queensland © Tourism and Events Queensland

-Best places to eat and drink like a local in Australia
+Where to eat like a local in Australia

 If the best way to discover a destination is via its food, then Australia is a multicultural smorgasbord just waiting to be savoured.